-We are dedicated to ensuring that all pupils fulfil their potential, have goals and ambitions, and are happy and successful whilst at school.
-We also wish to help them develop those important characteristics, morals and values that will underpin their future lives.
-We want them to become young people to whom we look up to, an adult we will want to say we taught - and of whom we are proud.
+As the Headmaster of Maidstone Grammar School, I am dedicated to ensuring that all students fulfill their potential, have goals and ambitions, and are happy and successful whilst at school.
+However, my staff and I also wish to help them develop those characteristics, morals and values that will underpin their future lives.
+My staff and I want them to become young people to whom we will look up, an adult we will want to say we taught - and of whom we are proud.

-Academic results last year were of a very high standard.
-At GCSE 43% of all grades were A/A* or 7+.
-95% of pupils gained 5 A*-C or 4+ grades including English and mathematics and 50% of pupils gained 5 or more A*/A or 7+ grades.
-This resulted in an Attainment 8 figure of 62.8 and a Progress 8 measure of +0.16.
-At A-Level 72% of all exam entries graded were A* - C, one in every four grades were A/ A* and 18 pupils achieved at least 3 A grades or better.
-Just under 90% of university applicants gained their choice of university with 37 pupils going to Russell Group and Oxbridge Universities.
-Whilst these results are good, and a testament to our pupils' ability and hard work, there will always be room for improvement.
-We recognise the need for academic rigour and high-quality teaching, and are constantly looking at ways to improve the quality of teaching and learning for the benefit of staff and pupils.
+Academic results last year were of a very high standard: At GCSE 37% of all grades were A/A* or 7+.
+98% of students gained 5 A*-C or 4+ grades and 38% of students gained 5 or more A*/A or 7+ grades.
+This resulted in an ALPs progress measure of a 5.
+At A-Level 55% of all exam entries graded at A* - B and 24 students achieved at least 3 A grades or better.
+Just under 90% of university applicants gained their choice of university with 38% of students going to Russell Group and Oxbridge Universities.
+Whilst these results are good, and a testament to our students' ability and hard work, there will always be room for improvement.
+We recognise the need for academic rigour and high-quality teaching, and are constantly looking at ways to improve the quality of teaching and learning for the benefit of staff and students.

-To support performing arts at MGS, which we also highly value, we recently opened our new Performing Arts Centre which houses a large drama/performance space, music and music technology classrooms, four practice rooms and a recording studio.
+To support performing arts at MGS we recently opened our new Performing Arts Centre which houses a large drama/performance space, music and music technology classrooms, four practice rooms and a recording studio.

 Maidstone Grammar School is fortunate to have a committed and supportive Parents' Association, which all parents are warmly invited to join.
 We recognise and value the importance of parental support and encouragement, whether they are the parent on the touchline cheering the rugby team in the sleet and snow, attending the summer concert or the school play, or making tea at our fireworks display.
 Parents' support is also vital in respect of upholding school rules, discipline, behaviour and dress code and we work together to ensure our high standards and expectations are maintained.

-Finally, we hope that a pupil's time at MGS will be remembered fondly and that he or she will have achieved their academic potential, formed strong friendships and leave as a confident, mature, responsible and capable young adult.
-This is really the best measure of any school and we all are committed to work to ensure that Maidstone Grammar School measures up.
+Finally, we hope that a student's time at MGS will be remembered fondly and that he or she will have achieved their academic potential, formed strong friendships and leave as a confident, mature, responsible and capable young adult.
+This is really the best measure of any school and my staff and I will work to ensure that Maidstone Grammar School measures up.